parklab/SCAN2/README.md

 ```
 3. Add the helper scripts and laplace approximator binary to the global path
 ```
-# From the git repo root
+# Return to the git repo root
 $ cd ..
 $ export PATH=$PATH:`realpath scripts`:`realpath bin`
 ```